-Especially trekking around the world anywhere is expensive outdoor activities.
+Especially trekking around the world anywhere is an expensive outdoor activity.
 But Nepal is a cheap place to trek and spend time if you will do the initial good plan.

 Costs for Nepal trekking: